cerebro-data/external-docs/docs/EMRIntegration.md

   ```

   Additional configuration examples can be found in the program-specific sections below.
+- In Step 2, use your preferred EMR hardware setup
+- In Step 3, it's a good idea to name your cluster something other than the default.
+Then,

-- Use our bootstrap script and do the following:
+configure the EMR cluster to use our bootstrap script.
+Do the following:
+  - Add a 'Custom action' under bootstrap actions
   - The script is currently located at ```s3://cerebrodata-release-useast/utils/emr/cdas-emr-bootstrap.sh```
   - Specify the `--planner-hostports` option.
 Since this is multi-tenant, we will not be
   providing an access token to the bootstrap script.
 All options need to be specified